Cauchyoooo/GodotTextEffects/README.md

 He told me[#quote] the haunted forest[#endquote] wasn't so haunted.[#end]
 ```

+# Fonts
+When you enable the plugin, it scans your projects file system for fonts, adding them to `richer_text_label/fonts` which are then accessible in the `font` drop down.

 # Emoji Fonts
 If a font has "emoji" (any case) in it's name, it will be used for emojis instead of the default font.